robo360/test-dms-graphql-api/README.md

 This API allows:

- **1. Create a user
+ 1. Create a user
- 2. Create a conversation **(i.e a conversation is a channel that a user is subscribed to.
+ 2. Create a conversation (i.e a conversation is a channel that a user is subscribed to.
 A DM between 2 people would be 1 conversation with two users subscribed to it.
-A conversation can host any number of users, including 1 user, where a person can message themselves)**
+A conversation can host any number of users, including 1 user, where a person can message themselves)
  3. Retrieve conversations that a user is engaged in
  4. Retrieve message in a conversation
  5. Sending messages
- 6. Keep track of active status and typing status**
+ 6. Keep track of active status and typing status

 **API Endpoint:** https://test-dms.hasura.app/v1/graphql
 **Secret-key:** ayHkGqEx09jkYgJ0tWUaeGd2161LTVvyqXo9TySWrFx1tP90njS9HNH7c8RtpepG (Normally, this should be kept a secret, but in this context we don't care)